atom/atom-ui/README.md

-> :warning: Don't install this package yet.
-It's just a preview.

 # :sparkles: Atom UI :sparkles:

 This is Atom's UI library.
 Originally forked from Bootstrap `3.3.6` then tweaked to Atom's needy needs.